Skip to main content

 “Hmm?”

 “Will you move in with me?”
 Pratap said it in an impulse.
-Her eyes were confused at his words as he repeated them more like an answer “Move in with me, here.
+Her eyes were confused at his words as he repeated them more like an answer, “Move in with me, here.
 Together, we will make a dream home.”
 Ajabdeh’s eyes widened.
 She knew he was serious.

 “B…But… what about…”

 “I will talk to everyone, just say yes.
-Until we feel it’s the time right for nuptials, stay with me.
+Until we feel it’s the right time for nuptials, stay with me.
 Let’s share lives.
 I promise I won’t disappoint you.”
 His grip around her waist had tightened like he didn’t want to let her go.
 Ajabdeh’s hands rested on his collar.
 She could feel his breath as deep as hers.

 “Yes.”
 She whispered.